Scale your business with our modular plugins.

 If you don’t want to use a plugin and have programming skills, you can edit the error messages with a bit of code.
 In this section, we will show you how to use PHP to change the error messages in WooCommerce.

 There’s a lot you can do here.
-For this demonstration, we’ll focus on displaying one error message instead of the default multiple warnings on the checkout page.
+For this demonstration, we’ll display one error message instead of the default multiple warnings on the checkout page.

-To do this, we’ll modify the theme’s functions.php file, so before starting we recommend you backup your site and create a child theme if you don’t have one yet.
+To do this, we’ll modify the theme’s functions.php file.
+Before starting, we recommend backing up your site and creating a child theme if you don’t have one yet.

-After that, you can add the below code to the funtions.php file of your child theme.
-As mentioned before, it will display a single error message on the checkout page instead of several notices.
+After that, you can add the code below to the funtions.php file of your child theme.
+As mentioned before, it will display a single error message instead of several notices on the checkout page.

 add_action( 'woocommerce_after_checkout_validation', 'quadlayers', 9999, 2);